m-ressel/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 | ----- | ---------- |
 | 307   | 30.7       |

+30.7% of all customer decided to churn.

 ---

 **5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?**

+To check what each customer did after initial trial, I use built-in function RANK() OVER.
+This way I get order of each customer's plan.
+To extract those who churned after trial, I count how many customers have plan_id = 4 with rank_order = 2.

 ```
     WITH ranked_subscriptions AS (